• About

 Yes, lavender leaves are edible, though I don’t recommend just chowing on them right off the plant.
 They’re quite potent!
 They can be used in small amounts in cooking for both sweet and savory dishes.
 More details below.

-Note that experts recommend only cooking with English lavender (Lavendua angustifolia), as other types may have a bitterness you won’t appreciate in your meals and treats.
+Note that experts recommend only cooking with English lavender (Lavendula angustifolia), as other types may have a bitterness you won’t appreciate in your meals and treats.
 This mellower lavender typically has more vibrant purple buds than the greyer sort of other lavenders.

 But alas, those of us living north of zone 5 need to grow hardier types of lavender.
 Just proceed with caution if you’re using one of these more-strongly flavored varieties in your cooking.